Darling Don't Cheat

 Darling Don't Cheat is a 2016 Indian Hindi-language thriller drama film directed by Rajkumar Hindusthani and produced by Hindusthani through Fyeo Media Works.
-The film will be releasing on 11 March 2016.
+The film was released on 11 March 2016.
 To promote the film, the studio organized a contest which would result in the winner receiving a trip to a nudist beach.
 There were over 100,000 contestants, with an estimated 30% comprising women.
 The film centers on an aspiring actress who becomes entwined with a kidnapper who forces women to strip for him.